Polystoechotites: Polystoechotites falcatus

 The preserved and present fragment of the holotype is an estimated 20 mm long by about 10 mm wide.
 Based on this, Archibald and Makarkin gave an estimated whole wing size of between 40-45 mm long and 15 mm wide with a preserved falcate apical region. they make no mention of nygmata being present, while noting the entire wing margin, as preserved, to be lined with trichosors, becoming indistinct only along the costal margin.
-The coloration is comprised of variegated light and dark patches in the distal costal space plus apical area of the wing.
+The coloration is composed of variegated light and dark patches in the distal costal space plus apical area of the wing.
 In the known basal costal space the variegation transitions to fully darkened membrane, while the known radial, R1 and subcostal areas are light toned.